We believe mindfulness is the essential foundation for students’ acquisition and mastery of social and emotional skills

 Home School: The Peace of Mind Program has been developed since 2003 at Lafayette Elementary School in Washington D.C. by Peace of Mind founder and full-time Peace Teacher Linda Ryden, and continues to be taught to 900 children a week by Linda and Peace of Mind’s early childhood curriculum author Jillian Diesner.
 Linda and Jillian’s classrooms serve as laboratories to develop and refine new ideas and are open for educators who would like to observe.

 Curriculum: We published The Peace of Mind Curriculum Series in 2016 and 2017, including lessons developed with students over a decade, to address the needs of Early Childhood, Grades 1-2, and Grades 3-5.
 Taught by classroom teachers, counselors and other educators, Peace of Mind gives students the tools to notice and manage their emotions, practice kindness and empathy, understand their brains, build healthy relationships and solve conflicts peacefully.
 Older children learn to apply their skills to notice and address social justice issues including discrimination, bias and racism.
 Our storybook series and classroom resources support the program.

 Expansion: To learn how the curriculum works in diverse school environments, we launched four official pilot programs reaching over 370 public students and their teachers at Horace Mann Elementary (2016-2018), West Education Campus, Orr Elementary School and Ross Elementary School (2017-2018) in Washington DC.
-At the same time, teachers, social workers, counselors and parents in 40 states and overseas have invested in Peace of Mind for their students, reflecting a growing recognition of the power of this work.
+Since the successful resolution of the pilot programs, teachers, social workers, counselors and parents in 40 states and overseas have invested in Peace of Mind for their students, reflecting a growing recognition of the power of this work.

 Publishing: We contract with the respected Tilbury House Publishers to publish our Peace of Mind Storybooks.
 Peace of Mind continues to self-publish our curricula, resources and our first book, Rosie’s Brain.